-If we want to compare our model with NGC$~$2264's data, we need to take into account another effect.
-Indeed, in NGC$~$2264's data, some of the intermediate substructures might not be detected at a specific scale.
-This undetected clump at this scale affects directly the fractality value since it reduces a structure's number of nodes by adding a hole in the cascade (see Figure \ref{table:model}).
+If we want to compare our model with the data for NGC$~$2264, we need to take into account another effect.
+Indeed, in these data, some of the intermediate substructures might not be detected at a specific scale.
+An undetected clump at this scale directly affects the fractality value because it reduces the number of nodes of the structure by adding a hole in the cascade (see Figure \ref{table:model}).
 Our model can be used to quantify the error caused by the missed detections to determine a fractality confidence interval.
-For different fractal index (see Figure \ref{fig:uncert}), we use the scaling ratios that are defined by NGC$~$2264's data set and we generate a population of 1,000 graph-sources.
-Then, we randomly delete a specific proportion of nodes inside each structures excluding their graph-sources and compute the fractality.
+For different fractal index (see Figure \ref{fig:uncert}), we use the scaling ratios that are defined by the NGC$~$2264 data set and we generate a population of 1\,000 graph-sources.
+We then randomly delete a specific proportion of nodes inside each structure, excluding their graph-sources, and compute the fractality.